 There's lots of ways to come up with creative ideas.
 Here's some ways to help get you started:

 - Visual Research.
 Look at other proposal designs.
-Proposal design templates can be an excellent means of researching potential directions you could take your own proposal.
+Proposal design templates can be an excellent means of researching.
+Think about potential directions you could take your own proposal.
 Look at work from your peers and other members of your industry, too.
 The goal is not to copy, but rather to get an understanding of what works well and what does not.

 - Try a Sketchbook.
 Sometimes, we forget that good old fashioned paper and pencil can be a wonderful way to come up with ideas.
 Take notes.
 Sketch pages.
 Roughly try out some layout design ideas.

 - Observe Other Multi-Page Documents.
-Newspapers, magazines, look books, and other publications can also serve as visual inspiration for your proposal design.
+Newspapers, magazines, look books, and other publications can also serve as visual inspiration.
 Keep an eye out for two page spreads that are visually engaging and try to figure out why.

 - Mix and Match Layouts.
 Jump into Adobe InDesign and experiment.
 Have fun with it!
 If you've got more than one proposal template, try mixing them together to come up with something new.
 It's a great idea to save your experiments too because they might serve as a perfect starting point for a future project.